zannain/ba-todo/README.md

 ## Running with Docker

-1. Install [Docker](https://www.docker.com/get-started) and Docker Compose
+1. Install [Docker Desktop](https://www.docker.com/get-started) and Docker Compose. _Docker Desktop includes Docker Compose_.
 2. Clone this repository
 3. Run `docker-compose up -d --build` in the root directory.
 The `-d` flag will spin up the application and run it in the background.
 4. Access the app at http://localhost:3000